Introduction to Augmented Reality

 -

-Learning: AR can be used to present interactive learning experiences, such as virtual anatomy models or reconstructions of historical events.
+AR facilitates interactive learning experiences, such as virtual anatomy simulations and historical reconstructions.

 -